callnow

 Note: Company contribution items show up under the Non-taxable Company Items or Taxable Company Items sections of pay stubs, depending on how an item is set up.

-Part 2: Modify the payroll item
+Part 2: Modify the Payroll Item

 To modify a payroll item in QuickBooks Desktop, go to the Payroll Item List, right-click and select “Edit Payroll Item,” update the information, and click “Finish” to save changes.